Henri-Charles de Beaumanoir of Lavardin: Admiralty rights case in Brittany

-The replacement of the Duke of Chaulnes by the Earl of Toulouse in 1695 was an opportunity for the Marquis of Lavardin to take part in the long-running conflict between the Governor of Brittany and the Admiralty of France over the rights of the Admiralty of Brittany.
-Among these rights, the most contested was the tenth of the catches of the race war, which authorised the levying of a tenth of the value of goods seized by privateers.
-The Admiralty of France - headed by the Count of Toulouse since 1683 - contested the governors' claim to the rights of the Admiralty of Brittany and demanded the collection of the tenth of catches for all the King's ships, including those armed in the port of Saint-Malo, and for Breton ships that had Brest as their home port, as this city was temporarily administered by the Admiralty of France.
+The replacement of the Duke of Chaulnes by the comte de Toulouse in 1695 was an opportunity for the Marquis of Lavardin to take part in the long-running conflict between the Governor of Brittany and the Admiralty of France over the rights of the Admiralty of Brittany.
+Among these rights, the most contested was the tenth of the catches of the Race War, which authorised the levying of a tenth of the value of goods seized by privateers.
+The Admiralty of France – headed by the Count of Toulouse since 1683 – contested the governors' claim to the rights of the Admiralty of Brittany and demanded the collection of the tenth of catches for all the King's ships, including those armed in the port of Saint-Malo, and for Breton ships that had Brest as their home port, as this city was temporarily administered by the Admiralty of France.
 On the contrary, the Duke of Chaulnes claimed ownership for both the Breton ships based in Brest and the King's ships based in Saint-Malo.
 The disgrace of the Duke of Chaulnes, threatened with repayment of unduly collected duties, led Lavardin to defend the rights of the governors, with the help of the States of Brittany.